-I’ve been craving dessert for a while now, so when I saw this recipe for Raspberry Polenta Cake over at Love and Lemons, I knew that was the one I wanted.
-I don’t make dessert often, and when I do, I tend to make things that are not too sweet.
-Things that could easily double as a breakfast.
-This cornmeal based cake is just that.
-So, using the Raspberry Polenta Cake as an inspiration, I made my own version—a Lemon Blueberry Cornbread Skillet.
-Instead of following the Love and Lemons recipe, I used my basic cornbread recipe (the same one used in my Chili Cornbread Skillet) and increased the sugar and oil just a skosh to make it more like a coffee cake.
+I don’t make dessert often, and when I do, I tend to make things that are not too-too sweet.
+Things that could easily double as a breakfast, like this Lemon Blueberry Cornbread Skillet.
+Using my Homemade Cornbread recipe as a template, I added some lemon zest and frozen blueberries, then increased the sugar just a skosh to make it more like a coffee cake.
 And I must say, the result is absolutely delicious with coffee!!

-This recipe is also a great example of my Budget Byting Principle #2, using expensive ingredients sparingly and pairing them with inexpensive ingredients to keep the overall cost low.
-Blueberries and lemons are very expensive, but since I didn’t go overboard with either and the rest of the ingredients are super inexpensive pantry staples, this entire cake was still less than 50 cents per serving!
+This recipe is also a great example of my Budget Byting Principle #2—using expensive ingredients sparingly and pairing them with inexpensive ingredients to keep the overall cost low.
+Blueberries and lemons are both expensive, but since I didn’t go overboard with either and the rest of the ingredients are super inexpensive pantry staples, this entire cake was still less than 50 cents per serving!
 That’s how we do it!

 Lemon Blueberry Cornbread Skillet